Summary Inflation Report Consumer Price Index for the Bottom 30% Income Households (2012=100) : July 2021

 3. Areas Outside NCR (AONCR)

-Following the trend as that of the national level, inflation for the bottom 30% income households in AONCR slowed down to 2.9 percent in July 2020.
-In June 2020, inflation in the area was higher at 3.0 percent, while in July 2019, it was 2.5 percent.
+Inflation for the bottom 30% income households in AONCR also went up to 4.4 percent in July 2021, from 4.3 percent in June 2021.
+In the same month in 2020, inflation in the area was observed at 2.9 percent.
 (Tables A and 3)

-Annual upticks were slower in the indices of food and non-alcoholic beverages at 1.5 percent; recreation and culture, 2.3 percent; and education, 0.4 percent.
+Annual hikes were higher during the month in the indices of food and non-alcoholic beverages at 4.1 percent; and housing, water, electricity, gas, and other fuels, 3.2 percent.

-CPIs and inflation rates for the bottom 30% income households by province and selected city are posted at the PSA website (http://openstat.psa.gov.ph/).
+CPIs and inflation rates for the bottom 30% income households by region are posted at the PSA website (http://openstat.psa.gov.ph/).

 See more at the Consumer Price Index for Bottom 30% Income Households Main page.